NatanaelAugustin/umbraco-course-submission/README.md

 To get started with this project, follow these steps:

 1. Clone the repository to your local machine.
-2. Open the solution file in Visual Studio.
+2. Open the solution file in Visual Studio or Visual Studio Code.
 3. Run the project.

 ## Prerequisites